What does it mean to experience trauma?

 There is no rule that says once you have started talking about something in therapy, you have to finish.
 If you start unpacking trauma and it becomes too much for you, remind yourself that you can stop.
 Tell your therapist that you appreciate the space they have provided to talk, but you’re not ready to discuss it any further.

-Are you looking for a Houston therapist to help you recover from a history of trauma?
+Are you looking for a therapist to help you recover from a history of trauma?
 Look no further.
-Grief Recovery Center is here.
+Grief Recovery Center in Houston, TX is here.
 You can reach us at 832-413-2410 or by filling out the form on our website.